woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 * some **opaque** areas that introduce new elements in the scene by covering the layers below; and
 * possibly, some **semi-trasparent** areas that introduce new elements while partially allowing the layers below to be seen.

-**Note**: When compositing images from multiple active Scenarios, the order of layered images will follow the order of Scenarios.
+**Note**: When multiple **Overlay Image** Scenarios exist, each adds its own image to the main product image stack.
+The layering order of these conditional images depends on the relative position of their Scenarios: If Scenario A is positioned higher than Scenario B under **Product Data > Scenarios**, then the image added by Scenario A will appear higher in the stack than the image added by Scenario B.

 = Swapping vs Compositing =